 Lori Whitlock – Lori Whitlock is a shop run by… you guessed it: Lori Whitlock!
 The quality of the SVG files she offers is unbelievable, from fonts to cuttable pop-up boxes all for free!
 Her collection is always rotating, so check in from time to time so see what she has to offer.

-Love Paper Crafts – Paper-obsessed and catering to DIY divas, Chelsea Rachel offers a seemingly endless number of SVG cut files because she thinks “everyone should be able to create beautiful projects and do it for cheap.”
+Love Paper Crafts – Paper-obsessed and catering to DIY divas, Chelsea Rachel offers a seemingly endless number of free SVG cut files because she thinks “everyone should be able to create beautiful projects and do it for cheap.”
 I love this so much.

 Capadia Designs – Diane has a lovely collection of cut files which work with Design Space, including my favorite, a congratulations card.
 The card is an awesome example of how different materials and application can completely change a design.